Chennai Central–Mysore Shatabdi Express

 The 12007/08 Chennai Central–Mysuru Junction Shatabdi Express is a Superfast Express train of the Shatabdi Express category belonging to Indian Railways, Southern Railway zone, that runs between Chennai Central and Mysuru Junction in India.
 It is the first Shatabdi Express in South India.

 It operates as train number 12007 from Chennai Central to Mysuru Junction, and as train number 12008 in the reverse direction while also connecting the capital cities of the states of Tamil Nadu and Karnataka.

-Rake composition & coaches

-The 12007/08 Chennai Central–Mysuru Junction Shatabdi Express presently has 1 Anubhuti class, 2 Executive class, 12 AC chair car and 2 end-on generator coaches.
-It does not carry a pantry car coach but catering is arranged on board the train AC 3 Tier.

-As is customary with most train services in India, the coach composition may be amended at the discretion of Indian Railways depending on demand.

-The train runs with modern LHB coaches

-The coaches in Light blue color indicate AC Chair Cars and the coaches in Violet color indicate Executive and Anubhuti Classes.

 Service

 The 12007 Chennai Central–Mysuru Junction Shatabdi Express covers the distance of 500 km in 7 hours 00 mins averaging 71.43 km/h and in 7 hours 25 minutes as 12008 Mysuru Junction–Chennai Central Shatabdi Express averaging 67.42 km/h including halts.